mehulagg/gitlab/doc/push_rules/push_rules.md

 ^config\.yml$
 ```

-Example: prevent a specific configuration file in a known directory from being pushed.
+Example: prevent a specific configuration file in a known directory from being pushed:

 ```plaintext
 ^directory-name\/config\.yml$